-5.2.15 Landscaping and Stormwater Management MANDATORY REQUIREMENTS
+5.3.15 Landscaping and Stormwater Management MANDATORY REQUIREMENTS

 (a) All lots require a 3.0m wide landscape strip along all street frontages of the lot.
-Drainage management measures are to be integrated into this strip through the installation of vegetated allotment swales.
+Drainage management measures are to be integrated into this strip through the installation of vegetated allotment swales..

-FIGURE 5 - MANDATORY LANDSCAPE STRIP
+FIGURE 11 - MANDATORY LANDSCAPE STRIP

-Verge
+- Verge provided - Mandatory Landscape Strip

-Mandatory Landscape
+(b) Allotments with drainage easements shall include a swale area constructed with an 'one in six slope' and are to be planted to obtain 100% vegetation coverage with a combination of trees, shrubs, groundcovers and grasses (tussock plants) using the plant and tree species, installation sizes and planting densities as listed in Appendix C. Swales are to be mulched to a depth of 75mm using on-site mulch (to gain greater revegetation) or if not available, an organic bush mulch.
+Any rocks or boulders excavated when constructing the swales are to be retained within the swale area

-(b) Allotments with drainage easements shall include a swale area constructed with an 'one in six slope' and are to be planted to obtain 100% vegetation coverage with a combination of trees, shrubs, groundcovers and grasses (tussock plants) using the plant and tree species, installation sizes and planting densities as listed in Appendix B. Swales are to be mulched to a depth of 75mm using onsite mulch (to gain greater revegetation) or if not available, an organic bush mulch.
-Any rocks or boulders excavated when constructing the swales are to be retained within the swale area.
+EXAMPLES OF DRAINAGE SWALE

-EXAMPLES OF DRAINAGE SWALE EXAMPLES OF DRAINAGE SWALE c) The remainder of landscaped areas shall have 100% coverage of mulch to a maximum thickness of 75mm.
+(c) The remainder of landscaped areas shall have 100% coverage of mulch to a maximum thickness of 75mm.
 Mulches can range from onsite mulch and organic bush mulches to inorganic mulches such as rock and coarse gravels.
-Planting is to comprise of species, installation size and planting densities as listed in Appendix B.
+Planting is to comprise of species, installation size and planting densities as listed in Appendix C.